altocodenl/tagaway/readme.md

 ### `client.js`

-TODO: add annotated source code from the beginning of the file
+TODO: add annotated source code from the beginning of the file.

 We define a responder `read hash`, which will be called whenever the hash component of the URL changes.